chodak166/ddarch/README.md

-  --no-resizepart                do not resize the last partition --no-truncate                  do not truncate the image --no-zero                      do not fill empty space with zeros --in-place                     edit input (shrink, truncate, remove image) to save space and allow direct compression --mount-dir [dir]              temporary mount location; defaults to /tmp/ddarch.mnt.<timestamp>
+  --no-resizepart                do not resize the last partition --no-truncate                  do not truncate the image --no-zero                      do not fill empty space with zeros --no-space-check               do not estimate required disk space and skip the assertions --in-place                     edit input (shrink, truncate, remove image) to save space and allow direct compression --mount-dir [dir]              temporary mount location; defaults to /tmp/ddarch.mnt.<timestamp>
 ```